Brahim-Benaissa/Brahim-Benaissa.github.io/tabs/research.md

 # 🎤 Conference Presentations

+- **The evolution of optimization algorithms**: <a href="https://iciesc.unimed.ac.id/2022/" target="_blank"> ICIESC 2022</a>  The 4th International Conference on Innovation in Education, Science and Culture (ICIESC 2022).
+11 October 2022.
+State University of Medan, Indonesia.

 - **Deep Neural Network and YUKI algorithm for Inner damage characterization based on elastic boundary displacement**. <a href="https://icsces.com/" target="_blank"> ICSCES 2022 </a>  International Conference of Steel and Composite for Engineering Structures.
 12-13th September 2022.
 Ancona, Italy.

 - **Design recommendation system based on customer profile and wanted affect**. <a href="https://keer.org/keer2022/" target="_blank"> KEER 2022 </a>  Kansei Engineering and Emotion Research.
 5-8th September 2022.
 Barcelona, Spain.